pragma-/pbot/doc/Modules.md

        <PBot> 2 * 2 = 4

 ## Documentation for built-in modules
-PBot comes several command-line modules included.
+PBot comes with several Modules included.
 Here is the documentation for most of them.

 ### cc
 Code compiler (and executor).
 This command will compile and execute user-provided code in a number of languages, and then display the compiler and/or program output.